 8.3.
 Greek and Latin Prose Composition.
 Competence must be demonstrated in each language, either 1) by passing the take-home exam set by the Ph.D.
 Committee, or 2) by completing the Advanced Prose Composition Course (250 or 260) with a grade of at least A-.
 NOTE: Continuing Berkeley students may already have satisfied this requirement in one language in earning the M.A.

 8.4.
 German and either French or Italian reading ability.
-One-hour-fifteen-minute translation examinations are set in each language (a passage of 500 words for translation with the use of a dictionary, or 300 words without a dictionary).
+For details, see 2.3 above.
 NOTE: Continuing Berkeley students will already have satisfied this requirement in at least one language in earning the M.A.

 8.5.
 Time-table for completing exams